-In 376 the marquesses of Zhao, Wei and Han decided to divide the territory of Jin among themselves.
-This alliance would continue during the early Warring States period, even after Zhao, Wei and Han had become independant states.
-Marquis Jing of Zhao, who had waged a lot of wars with the states of Wei 魏, Wei 衛 and Qi, was succeeded by his son Prince Zhong 種, who is known as Marquis Cheng 趙成侯 (r.
+In 376, the marquesses of Zhao, Wei, and Han decided to divide the territory of Jin among themselves.
+This alliance would continue during the early Warring States period, even after Zhao, Wei, and Han had become independant states.
+Marquis Jing of Zhao, who had waged numerous wars with the states of Wei 魏, Wei 衛, and Qi, was succeeded by his son Prince Zhong 種, who is known as Marquis Cheng 趙成侯 (r.
 375-350).

 King Wuling's Counsellor-in-chief was Zhao Bao 趙豹, who was granted the title of Lord Yangwen 陽文君.
-In 317 Zhao allied with Wei and Han against Qin, but Qin prevailed and massacred 80,000 troops of the three allies.
-It was not only the large regional states that encroached on the territory of Zhao, but also the nomad tribes of the Eastern Hu 東胡, the Forest Hu 林胡, and the Loufan 樓煩, all roaming in the lands north of Zhao.
-The King of Zhao therefore planned to transform part of his army into archer batallions (ji she 騎射) to encounter their attacks more successful.
+In 317, Zhao allied with Wei and Han against Qin, but Qin prevailed and massacred 80,000 troops of the three allies.
+It was not only the large regional states that encroached on the territory of Zhao, but also the tribes of the Eastern Hu 東胡, the Forest Hu 林胡, and the Loufan 樓煩, all roaming in the lands north of Zhao.
+The King of Zhao therefore planned to transform part of his army into archer batallions (ji she 騎射) to encounter their cavalry attacks more successful.
 The commanders of these armies had to wear "barbarian clothes" (hufu 胡服), presumably short tunics and trousers better suited to cavalry warfare.
-In 305, 303 and 300 King Wuling attacked the kingdom of Zhongshan and each times forced the king of Zhongshan to cede more territory.
+In 305, 303 and 300, King Wuling attacked the kingdom of Zhongshan and each time forced the king of Zhongshan to cede more territory.

-In 299 King Wuling decided to retreat and to hand over the throne to his son Prince He 何, yet without fully leaving the political stage.
+In 299, King Wuling decided to retire and to hand over the throne to his son Prince He 何, yet without fully leaving the political stage.
 The new ruler is posthumously known as King Huiwen 趙惠文王 (r.
 299-266).
 His Counsellor-in-chief was Fei Yi 肥義.
-The "father of the soverein" (zhufu 主父), King Wuling, himself took over the task to supervise the northwestern border towards the land of the nomad tribes.
+The "father of the soverein" (zhufu 主父), King Wuling, himself took over the task to supervise the northwestern border towards the land of the wild tribes.
 He also undertook an adventurous reconnaissance tour into the territory of Qin.

-In 228 the troops of Wang Jian and Xin Sheng 辛勝 finally conquered Handan, the capital of Zhao, and captured King Youmiu.
-Ducal Son Jia 公子嘉 fled to the region of Dai where he proclaimed himself king of Dai.
-In 222 general Wang Ben 王賁 of Qin conquered this last stronghold of the house of Zhao.
+In 228, the troops of Wang Jian and Xin Sheng 辛勝 finally conquered Handan, the capital of Zhao, and captured King Youmiu.
+Prince Gongzi Jia 公子嘉 fled to the region of Da,i where he proclaimed himself king of Dai.
+In 222, general Wang Ben 王賁 of Qin conquered this last stronghold of the house of Zhao.

-The name of the old state of Zhao only rarely as name for a dynasty (two of the Sixteen Barbarian Kingdoms Shiliuguo 十六國), buy quite often for imperial princedoms.
+The name of the old state of Zhao was only rarely used as name for a dynasty (two of the Sixteen Barbarian Kingdoms Shiliuguo 十六國), buy quite often for imperial princedoms.
 The same is true for the name Dai, which was used by the early Tuoba state of Dai 代 (315-376), and for princedoms.